Last Updated: October 11, 2022

 Its illuminating light is a gold LED which you can dim to your satisfaction.
 You can position this unit both as a built-in model or a freestanding one as it has a front venting.

 This also comes with a tiny plastic cup you place on a wooden slot of any shelf.
-You fill this with water and as the cooler operates, it will add moisture in the air to prevent the corks from drying and cracking.
+You fill this with water and as the cooler operates, it will add moisture to the air to prevent the corks from drying and cracking.

 - Gold LED interior lighting